aweymo-ui/geo_viz_oh/content/3_future.md

     <p class="symbol">&#10042;</p>
 </div>

+{% include gallery-figure.html img="geo_viz_oh_14.jpeg" alt="Group poses smiling on the stairs beside and leaning out of a building's window." caption="Albert, Nick, Zoe and Flo, Kodiak Island, ca. 1938.
+Photograph by Salvador Caballero, courtesy of FANHS." %}

 <br>

 If we can integrate this geographic element into our OHD template, there are incredible opportunities to enhance audio and video archival resources.
 In the same way that these videos helped viewer comprehension of a remote area in the Taylor collection, many oral history collections would benefit from a clearer understanding of how distance shapes historical context.
 A project I’ve previously worked on documented the life of an “Alaskero,” a Filipino-American who worked in the Alaskan salmon canneries.26 Oral history recordings from similar migratory workers could be enhanced by visualizing the incredible distance that make up migratory circuits along Puyallup hop farms, lumber mills in Grays Harbor, and the canneries of Alaska.